Sophietje/Verification-Tool-Overview/Tools/MeMin.md

 [[KISS2]] format

 #### Expected output:
-`result.kiss` file describing the minimized Mealy machine.
+`result.kiss` file describing the minimised Mealy machine.

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
 This tool focuses on minimizing *incompletely specified* Mealy machines (where one or mote outputs or next states might not be specified).
-When it minimized a Mealy machine M, it looks for a machine M' with the minimal number of states with the same input/output behavior on all input sequences for which the behavior of M is defined.
+When it minimised a Mealy machine M, it looks for a machine M' with the minimal number of states with the same input/output behavior on all input sequences for which the behavior of M is defined.
 M' might be defined on additional input on which M is not defined.

 Uses [MiniSat](Solvers/SAT/MiniSat.md).

 #### Comments:
-**Not published at CAV or TACAS but mentioned in a "Uses" clause of another tool.**

 #### URIs (github, websites, etc.):
 Project page: http://embedded.cs.uni-saarland.de/MeMin.php